touchtt0205/touchtt0205/README.md

 <h2 align="left">Hi 👋!
-My name is Touch and I'm a  student., from Chiang Mai University.</h2>
+My name is Touch and I'm a CPE student., from Chiang Mai University.</h2>

 ###